 If the buyer does not have plates to transfer to the vehicle and the vehicle is currently registered, the buyer can use it for 30 days without plates, as long as a copy of one of the following is carried in the vehicle.

-- Bill of sale, which describes the vehicle, and is signed and dated by the seller.
+- Bill of sale, which describes the vehicle, and is signed and dated by the seller and the buyer.

 - Title assigned to the buyer, or photocopy of both sides of the title.